ICD Aggregate Pavilion 2015

 Whereas a wide range of possible granular behaviours can be programmed, the focus of the ICD Aggregate Pavilion 2015 has been the exploration of programmed verticality – a feature that transcends the natural granular angle of repose.
 Furthermore the structures are functionally graded – using three different types of aggregates that can be deployed in different zones of the vertical structures to accommodate for a load-transfer that increases from top to bottom.
 The system itself is fully re-configurable due to the fact that no permanent binding matrix is used.

-The project has been developed at the Institute for Computational Design (ICD) over the period of a year.
+The project has been developed at the Institute for Computational Design and Construction (ICD) over the period of a year.
 The structures themselves as well as a range of possible construction and grading techniques have initially been tested using scale models as well as one-to-one prototyping in a factory setting.
 These have been complemented by Distinct-Element Modelling (DEM) simulations which allow both for predictive and analytic modelling of particle systems with very high numbers.
 The cable robot was custom-designed as a large-scale robotic system that can easily be adjusted to changing site conditions and dimensions.
 After initial test-runs inside a confined framework, the system was adjusted to the site and fixed on four surrounding trees.
 On-site calibration allowed for precise deposition of the granular materials within the construction area of the robot.
 The structures could thus be constructed and re-constructed in situ.

 Altogether 30 000 particles were injection-moulded using recycled plastics that were sourced from the local industry.
 Two to three geometric granule types, which are based on a single parametric model, were used in the construction to accommodate for different structural requirements.
 The entire structure was constructed in a few hours and re-configured multiple times during the exhibition period.
 No formwork is required during the construction process.
 The cable robot can have a maximum range of 30 metres, however in this specific site the build-space was defined to be approximately seven by seven metres.
 It achieves accuracies in the range of a few centimetres with payloads of up to 10 kilogram.

-ICD Institute for Computational Design
+ICD Institute for Computational Design and Construction

 Karola Dierichs, Achim Menges